Top 10 Best Bookshops in the World

 3. EASON (O’Connell Street, Dublin)

 I remember visiting this shop and seeing a whole section devoted to the seanchaí: traditional storytellers.
 And I felt incredibly proud when one or two people I met in Ireland called me a seanchaí.
 I saw it as a badge of honour.
-Ireland is a nation of serious readers and a nation that, considering its size and population, has made a one hell of an impact on the literary world.
-Personally, I don’t think it’s got anything to with academic success or universities or anything like that.
+Ireland is a nation of serious readers and a nation that, considering its size and population, has made one hell of an impact on the literary world.
+Personally, I don’t think it’s got anything to do with academic success or universities or anything like that.
 It’s simply because they are natural-born storytellers.
 Ireland is a nation of seanchaís!

 4. TATTERED COVER (Denver, Colorado)

 It’s sometimes hard to put your finger on the exact reason why a bookshop works its way into your heart.
 Is it because of a particular book you purchased there?
 Is it the location?
-Being able to see the Rocky Mountains as you’re leafing through the new releases certainly brings a touch of magic to the Tattered Cover.
+Is it hte prople.
+Here it is all of those and more.

-I was heartbroken to read that it’s been through some financial difficulties and may have to close.
 If you are ever in Denver, please pay them a visit.

 5. WATERSTONES (Taunton, Somerset)